NanoPhysicsCenter/RUMDEED/docs/source/build.rst

 This will produce html and pdf files in the docs/build directory.
 You must have **Python** and **venv** installed to generate the HTML documentation.
 To make the pdf file **xelatex** and **xindy** must be installed.

-.. index:: build, make, git, compiler, gfortran, github, Intel, ifort, ifx, Cuba library
+.. index:: build, make, git, compiler, gfortran, github, Intel, ifort, ifx, Cuba library, Windows Subsystem for Linux (WSL), Python, venv, xelatex, xindy